Assessing risk: a relational approach

 Each session will include a lecture and work discussion group.

 This course is delivered by the renowned Portman Clinic and will introduce you to models of risk assessment and examine the accuracy and limitations of them.
-You will also examine key psychodynamic concepts in understanding symptoms, offending and enactment and gain an understanding of the impact of childhood development on adult enactment and offending.
+You will examine key psychodynamic concepts in understanding symptoms, offending and enactment and gain an understanding of the impact of childhood development on adult enactment and offending.
 You will also examine psychodynamic theories of sexual offending and perversion and borderline and psychotic states of mind.

 This course is for you if you are a clinician or practitioner working in generic mental health services, social care, forensic mental health or the criminal justice system and come into contact with individuals who present a risk of harm to others.
 You may be a clinician or practitioner who assess and manages risk of harm to self or others in individuals with severe psychopathology in secure and community settings.

 Although there are no formal academic entry requirements, we ask that you have had some previous learning/experience in the basics of psychodynamic theory.